soylent/offstream/README.md

 - `TZ`

   Preferred timezone, e.g. `America/New_York`.
-Please see
+Please see<br>
   https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List

 ## FAQ

-- Q: My video player reports the following error: `keepalive request failed for 'https://bafybeie3v6lomkfti2b4zsa4yj35nypojllvjrzpbzyxhn5tkfoqaswmbm.ipfs.infura-ipfs.io/18846.ts'`
+- Q: My video player reports the following error:<br>
+  `keepalive request failed for 'https://bafybeie3v6lomkfti2b4zsa4yj35nypojllvjrzpbzyxhn5tkfoqaswmbm.ipfs.infura-ipfs.io/18846.ts'`

   A: This warning can be safely ignored.
 It's because Infura keeps the root content identifier (CID) in a subdomain, rather than in the path portion of